Steven Kwan Player Props: Guardians vs. Diamondbacks

 Steven Kwan At The Plate

-- Kwan has reached base via a hit in 46 games this season (of 69 played), and had multiple hits in 19 of those games.

-- In 69 games played this season, he has hit a homer in just two of them.
+- In 70 games played this season, he has homered in just two of them.

-- Kwan has an RBI in 14 of 69 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- Kwan has picked up an RBI in 20.0% of his games this year, with two or more RBI in 5.7% of his games.
+He has also driven in three or more runs in one contest.

-- In 50.7% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (8.7%).
+- He has scored in 36 of 70 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.